-Credit Counseling Can Teach You How to Stop Using Credit Cards Today
+Credit Counseling Can Help Your Break Your Credit Addiction and Help You Learn How to Stop Using Credit Cards Today

 Ronnie pays off $50,000 in credit card debt and swears off credit cards.

 Seventy-two percent of Americans use credit cards and Ronnie P. used to be among them.
 He liked the advantages his cards offered, along with the ease and convenience of swiping; until one day Ronnie realized all the swiping had ballooned to over $40,000 in initial credit card debt.

 Credit card debt problems start slowly, but often hit you suddenly…